openforis/sepal-doc/docs/source/cli/ofgt.rst

     cd ~

 1. First, we need to convert the imagery into **.TIF** format.
-You can use the :code:`gdal_translate` function to convert your input imagery from any gdal supported format to TIF using the option [-of GTiff]
+You can use the :code:`gdal_translate` function to convert your input imagery from any GDAL supported format to TIF using the option [-of GTiff]

     .. code-block:: console